Skip to main content

 The Guidance for the Food Handler and Management of Halal Food covers the key concepts of what food is considered halal and how to preserve the integrity of this food.

-MICHIGAN BEEKEEPING JUNE OFFICE HOURS - WEBINAR
+MICHIGAN BEEKEEPING JULY OFFICE HOURS - WEBINAR

-Please join Michigan State University's Apiculture Team. for our series of office hours to answer beekeeping questions!
+Please join Michigan State University's Apiculture Team for our series of office hours to answer beekeeping questions!

 Research has shown that mindfulness, good mental health and healthy relationships are effective in reducing stress-related symptoms such as worry, depression and physical tension, and may be helpful in managing chronic conditions.